CPJ Urges India To Release Journalist Mohammad Zubair; Calls His Arrest another Low For Press Freedom - UrduPoint

 - Home

-- CPJ urges India to release journalist Mohammad Zubair; calls his arrest 'another low for press free ..
+- CPJ urges India to release journalist Mohammad Zubair; calls his arrest 'another low for press freed ..

 CPJ Urges India To Release Journalist Mohammad Zubair; Calls His Arrest 'another Low For Press Freedom'